 Units required: 24 upper-level (300-level or above) units

 - First- and second-level Modern Chinese or the equivalent

 24 advanced (300-level) and above units to include:

 - Chinese 341 Early and Imperial Chinese Literature

-- Chinese 342 Literature of Modern and Contemporary China
+- Chinese 342 Modern and Contemporary Chinese Literature

 - 400-level Capstone course (prime majors)